tholst/thohol/content/blog/3_React-Dev-Environment-Setup/3_React-Dev-Environment-Setup.md

 1. Install `node` wrapper `nodemon` which can automatically restart a node application when it detects file changes: `npm install --save-dev nodemon`
 2. Install linter `eslint` with some `babel` and `react` specific addons: `npm i -D eslint babel-eslint eslint-plugin-react eslint-plugin-react-hooks`

-   a.
-Create the eslint config file in the project's root directory: `touch .eslintrc.js`
+    1. Create the eslint config file in the project's root directory: `touch .eslintrc.js`
-   b.
-Start with the following content:
+    1. Start with the following content:

         ```
         module.exports = {
             parser: 'babel-eslint',
             env: {
                 browser: true,
                 commonjs: true,
                 es6: true,
                 node: true,
                 jest: true,
             },
             plugins: ['react-hooks', 'react'],
             extends: ['eslint:recommended', 'plugin:react/recommended'],
             parserOptions: {
                 ecmaVersion: 2018,
                 ecmaFeatures: {
                 impliedStrict: true,
                 jsx: true,
                 },
                 sourceType: 'module',
             },
             rules: {
                 // You can do your customizations here...
                 // For example, if you don't want to use the prop-types package,
                 // you can turn off that recommended rule with: 'react/prop-types': ['off']
             },
         };
         ```

 3. Consider installing [prettier](https://prettier.io/)
 4. Install `jest` testing library: `npm i -D jest babel-jest react-test-renderer`